 Coding and Testing: Testing level metrics.
 Software quality and reliability.
-Clean room approach, software reengineering.
+Cleanroom approach, software reengineering.

 Current Trends and Technologies

 The topics of current interest in Computer Science and Computer Applications shall be covered.
-The experts shall use their judgement from time to time to include the topics of popular interest, which are expected to be known for an application development software professional, currently, they include:
+The experts shall use their judgment from time to time to include the topics of popular interest, which are expected to be known for an application development software professional, currently, they include:

 Parallel Computing: Parallel virtual machine ( pvm ) and message passing interface ( MPI ) libraries and calls.
 Advanced architectures.
 Today’s fastest computers.

 Mobile Computing: Mobile connectivity – Cells, Framework, wireless delivery technology and switching methods, mobile information access devices, mobile data internetworking standards, cellular data communication protocols, mobile computing applications.
-Mobile databases – protocols, scope, tools and technology.
+Mobile databases – protocols, scope, tools, and technology.
 M-business.